-- Sompetition will be fully asynchronous - All 11 IE categories will be offered, with Octofinals, Quarterfinals, Semifinals, Novice Finals, and Open Finals (as dictated by the total number of entries in each category) - © Content warnings are encouraged to give adequate warning to judges/competitors - So late adds are allowed - ASC will utilize an honor system for judges and competitors - Fiered, equity-focused fee structure - Additional fees for uncovered slots or dropped judges - Payments accepted by Venmo, PayPal, or by check - 2024 Video submission date: March 20 @ noon CST - Teams are responsible for providing working video links.
-Judges will be instructed to rank any nonworking links at the bottom of the round.
+- © Competition will be fully asynchronous - All 11 IE categories will be offered, with Octofinals, Quarterfinals, Semifinals, and Finals - LP students will submit 2 total links (decreasing from 4 last year); Impromptu prompts will be released March 1; Extemp prompts will be released March 12 - Content warnings are encouraged to give adequate warning to judges/competitors - No late adds are allowed - Tiered, equity-focused fee structure (additional fees for uncovered slots and dropped judges) - Payments accepted by Venmo, PayPal, or by check - 2025 Video submission date: Wednesday, March 26 @ noon CST - Teams are responsible for providing working video links.
+Judges will be instructed to rank any nonworking links at the bottom of the round. - Introducing the National Novice Team